This plugin creates a Jabber-Server for your builtin-users using the Jenkin's Domainname (you need a .jks-File).

 - Log in into the Server's shell.

 - Create a keystore for the self-signed SSL-Encryption (optional).
-Use in example the
+Use

 @keytool -genkey -keyalg RSA -alias SERVER-NAME -keystore REPLACEME.jks -storepass password -validity 360 -keysize 2048@